 In the same way, when it comes to trail running, your choice of socks matters.
 You need a sock that can protect your from the rocks and dirt and everything else.
 You’ll also want a pair of socks that can keep your feet dry on the trail by wicking away sweat.
 Our performance trail running socks do just that.

 Proper hydration, of course, is essential to all runners, not just trail runners.
 But it’s even more essential if you’re out on the trail for an extended period.
 There are no stores to stop at out in the wild; there are no water fountains.
 So make sure you bring enough fluids to keep yourself from getting dehydrated.
 How you choose to carry your fluids is up to you.
-If you want to spring for a hydration vest or pack or just stick with a handheld water bottle, that’s up to you.
+If you want to spring for a hydration vest or pack or just stick with an insulated water bottle, that’s up to you.
 The important thing is that you’re getting enough hydration.
 Make sure to read our article on everything you need to know about hydration and running.

 Simply put, proper nutrition helps ensure that you have enough energy to complete your runs, as well as enough energy to recover after them.
 It also helps you keep your electrolyte levels in check, which helps prevent, among other things, calf cramps and side cramps while (and after) running.
 This is especially important out on the trails – you don’t want to find yourself fatigued miles away from civilization.